amdev9/dapp-browser/docs/README.md

 Dynamic permission mechanizm<br />
 *In case we change permissions on the fly, if the application is running, it is necessary to "load" the new permissions and, accordingly, the channels.*
 Start-stop channels: https://github.com/MichaelVasseur/electron-ipc-bus

-## Events action signals

-All component events go through the channels via the `ipcMain`-`ipcRenderer` mechanizm.

 ## UUID store resolver